 Organisers: Joseph Bowen (University of St Andrews and University of Stirling), Samuel Dishaw (Harvard University), and Daniel Muñoz (Monash University).

 In May 2019, the first annual Rights Workshop was held at MIT, featuring papers by Frances Kamm, Julia Driver, Julia Markovits, and Renee Jorgensen Bolinger.
 The was topic: “Rights and Supererogation.”
-On 4th-5th June 2020, the 2nd Rights Workshop will be held at the University of St Andrews on “Rights and Harm.”
+In 2021 the 2nd Rights Workshop will be held at the University of St Andrews on “Rights and Harm.”

 In the last decade, there has been an explosion of work on rights and duties.
 Equally explosive has been the literature on the metaphysics of harm and defensive harming.
 Yet, these literatures on harm have not linked up with discussion of rights in a particularly explicit way.
 The Rights Workshop would be a chance for ethicists working on these topics to put their heads together, share comments, and make progress on an exciting and flourishing area of research.